Keats/pixelspa.com/content/projects/sun-editor/index.md

 In a day-long energising workshop that involved editors, product managers, designers and software engineers, we talked about what type of users would use the platform and what type of tasks would they want to accomplish.

-To gather everyone’s ideas I’ve chosen the Vision Board format, that compares users, needs/goals, features and the value they bring:
+To gather everyone’s ideas I’ve chosen the Vision Board format, that compares users, needs/goals, features and the value they bring.

 {{< pic src="vision.png" src2x="vision@2x.png" caption="Vision Board" >}}